MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server
 - Updated the "Securables Configuration Status" monitor targeted to the DB Engine when a SQL Server instance participates in Availability Groups
 - Removed the "Securables Configuration Status" monitor targeted to the Availability Replica as non-useful
-- Updated the "SQL Server Database Engines" discovery; the "Netbios Computer Name" property is now uppercased.
+- Updated the "SQL Server Database Engines" discovery; the "Netbios Computer Name" property is now uppercased
 - Added reports from version-specific management packs for SQL Server
 - Updated monitor "Job Duration" to add current job run's duration to its alert description
 - Updated Web Console version of SQL MP Dashboards to support System Center Operations Manager 2019 UR1